-In response to COVID-19, Dignity4Girls released emergency funds to support our partners in Kenya and Liberia.
+In response to COVID-19, Dignity4Girls released emergency funds in 2020 to support our partners in Kenya and Liberia.

 The Grace Community Center (GCC) team responded quickly to the COVID-19 pandemic by using emergency funds to purchase oil and rice.
 These essential food items were distributed to the community along with eggs from the hen farm.